For many voters this will be the first time they have voted in a referendum – the last one proposed establishing Australia as a republic in 1999.

 If you're travelling or living overseas during the referendum period, you may be able to vote at an overseas voting location or by post.
 Voting in a referendum is not compulsory for Australians overseas, but if you are unable to vote you need to submit an overseas notification form.

-Accessibility information for polling places will be available on the AEC website closer to the date.
+Accessibility information for polling places is available on the AEC website.

 We encourage you to learn more about the Voice to Parliament and the Uluru Statement from the Heart before you vote.